 The seven sensors raised their ugly heads.
 They’d been trans-mutated by Mary Shelley’s Frankenstein and Samuel Taylor Coleridge’s Biographia Literaria, but the rationalist purveyors of ideology served education.

 A common law lust took over.
 Love would no longer be an arbiter of taste.
 The novel as erotic encounter.
 Nothing left out — the unexpurgated perversion.
-Happiness and joy, insinuation, threats, irony, the sublime, the absurd, violence, cynicism, nihilism, etc., were recurring themes and driving forces.
+Happiness and joy, insinuation, threats, irony, the sublime, violence, cynicism, nihilism, etc., were recurring themes and driving forces.

 The point being, it was exciting to be back in the office.